-Via HTTP GET request user information is passed to the server for authentication or fetching data.
-Through GET request to a server in order to get the required information or to corrupt the data. the attacker can manipulate every input variable.
-In such conditions, any unusual behavior by application or web server is the doorway for the attacker to get into an application.
+Via the HTTP GET request, user information is passed to the server for authentication or fetching data.
+A GET request is sent to a server to get the required information or to corrupt the data.
+The attacker can manipulate every input variable.
+In such conditions, any unusual behavior by an application or web server is the doorway for the attacker to get into the backend.

 3. SQL Injection

 The next factor that should be checked is SQL injection.
 Entering a single quote (‘) in any textbox should be rejected by the application.
 Instead, if the tester encounters a database error, it means that the user input is inserted in some query which is then executed by an application.
 In such a case, the application is vulnerable to SQL injection.